2017-18 Report on Annual Expenditures for Travel, Hospitality and Conferences

-As required by the Treasury Board Directive on Travel, Hospitality, Conference and Events Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for the Parks Canada Agency for the fiscal year ending March 31, 2017.
-It also provides the variance explanations from the previous fiscal year in each of these areas.
+As required by the Treasury Board Directive on Travel, Hospitality, Conference and Events Expenditures, this report provides information on travel, hospitality and conference expenditures for the Parks Canada Agency for the fiscal year ended March 31, 2018, except for information withheld under the Access to Information Act or the Privacy Act.

-In particular, for Parks Canada, this includes managing national parks, national historic sites and national marine conservation areas on behalf of Canadians.
+Parks Canada Agency’s travel, hospitality and conference expenditures support the delivery of core programs and services to Canadians.
+In particular, this includes managing national parks, national historic sites and national marine conservation areas on behalf of Canadians.
 Parks Canada is a proud steward of these heritage places and protects and presents them for the benefit and enjoyment of present and future generations of Canadians.

 Parks Canada’s mandate and programs